AlisAquilae/Academia/content/Notes/Literature Notes/Water 2/Reader Water 2-Chapter 3.3-Oxygen Balance.md

 ---
 ### 3.3.6 Primary Production
 Primary production is the development of organic material from inorganic substances (mainly $\ce{CO2}$, ammonium or nitrate, phosphorus and other micro-nutrients) with light energy.
 Light energy is captured by chlorophyll and other pigments and via photosynthesis this is stored in chemical energy (organic matter).
 Therefore, primary production is the basis of the food web.
 This process is important for the oxygen balance because with primary production by water plants or algae oxygen is released.
-Algae have a differenbt chemical composition depending on for instance the species, the age and the availability of nutrients and light energy during growth.
+Algae have a different chemical composition depending on for instance the species, the age and the availability of nutrients and light energy during growth.

 Algae production and decay can be quantified with a 1st order equation: